Quick! Now’s the time to catch the chilled vibe at the Siam Gypsy Junction Night Market in Bangkok before it gets discovered by everyone!

 Ahh, we miss the Chiang Beer and we can already hear your question:

-What’s So Cool About Siam Gypsy Junction Market?
+What’s So Cool About the Siam Gypsy Junction Market?

 As you walk further in, you get the feeling that you’ve travelled a little further than Bangkok, all the way to the American Wild West.
 It’s the wooden facades of the shops and dusty goods inside that give that feeling.
 But the vibe here is great.

-Next door is the clear-cut leather belt and handbag shopkeeper.
+Next door on this walking street in Bangkok is the clear-cut leather belt and handbag shopkeeper.
 A dreamy shop full of floating dream catchers and native Indian headpieces draws my attention next door.
 It’s all so colourful.

 The Siam Gypsy Junction Market is especially lively on Friday and Saturday nights.
 There are live Thai bands in many of the bars who love to belt out some good old western rock anthems.